DaveBenham/VenomModules/README.md

 ### MIX PAN EXPANDER

+Allows panning of Mix input channels left and right via numbered knobs and inputs.

+Each knob ranges from -1 (full counterclockwise) for hard left, to 0 (noon) for center, to +1 (full clockwise) for hard right.

+Each CV input has an associated CV attenuverter.
+The CV is added to the knob value to determine the final pan level.
+Bipolar CV is expected, with -5V representing hard left and +5V representing hard right (assuming the knob is center panned).
+So -10V is guaranteed to result in pan hard left even if the knob is panned hard right.
+Similarly, +10V guarantees pan hard right even if the knob is panned hard left.

 Pan is only available to stereo mix modules Mix 4 Stereo and VCA Mix 4 Stereo.
 Only one Pan module can be used per mix module.

 ### MIX AUX SEND EXPANDER

+Provides an auxilliary mix of the four mix inputs that can be sent to the Send output(s), and optionally returned to the Return input(s)

+Each numbered knob can attenuate the channel to between 0% and 100%, before the channels are mixed and send to the Send output(s).

+The Return input(s) are attenuated by the Return knob before being mixed in with the final Mix module mix.
+The return is mixed in prior to applying the final Level gain at the main Mix module.

+Both Send oututs and Return inputs support polyphonic cables.

+The Mute button sets the Send output(s) to constant 0V when lit.

+Both Left and Right Send and Return inputs and outputs are used when the main Mix module is stereo (Mix 4 Stereo, or VCA Mix 4 Stereo).

+If the main Mix module is not stereo (Mix 4, or VCA Mix 4), then the Right Send output is constant monophonic 0V, and any right Return is ignored.

+The position of the Send module in a chain of Mix expanders is important.
+Expanders to the left of the Send expander affect the Send output.
+Expanders to the right of the Send expander do not affect the Send output.

 Any number of Send modules can be used with a single mix module.